Rongbin99/Rongbin99/README.md

 <h2>Website and Hosted Projects</h2>
 </div>

-This website is a side project of mine, where I continously build it to reflect myself, my abilities, and to showcase some of my side projects and skills.
+This website is a side project of mine, where I continuously build it to reflect myself, and my abilities, and to showcase some of my side projects and skills.
 More information can be found in the [GitHub repository](https://github.com/Rongbin99/Rongbin99.github.io).
 - Resume: <a href="https://rongbin99.github.io/resume" target="_blank">https://rongbin99.github.io/resume</a>

 <div align="center">